The

 (Infinite

-Impulse Response) DSP
+Impulse Response) DSP algorithm.
+In this

-the filter can be modified - namely the "sharpness" (or
+can be modified - namely the "sharpness"

-narrowness) of
+(or narrowness) of the

-the resulting comb "teeth."
+resulting comb "teeth."
 When in "comb filter" mode the

 sampling rate is approximately 10 kHz.